ELY3M/wX---modded-by-ELY-M/README.md

 14. 8-bit SRM like in pykl3
 15. fix up the ability to change products in the multi-pane radar. it seem wont change products for me
 16. android wear support.
 I own android wear watches and love them.
-17. have color table editor save a file to /wX/pal/ on sdcard  - Might not, would need to make a function to read all txt files in /wX/pal/
+17. would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.